David Koresh: Early life

 Koresh described his early childhood as lonely.
-Due to his poor study skills and dyslexia partially caused by poor eyesight, he was put in special education classes and nicknamed "Vernie" by his fellow students.
-Koresh dropped out of Garland High School in his junior year.
+Due to his poor study skills and dyslexia partially caused by poor eyesight, he was put in special education classes and bullied by his schoolmates.
+Matters improved after about the age of 12, when Koresh became interested in sport, which he was good at, and developed his physique.
+Despite this turnaround, Koresh dropped out of Garland High School in his junior year.
+He tried various jobs, but was either fired from or abandoned each of them.

-When he was 19 years old, Koresh had an illegal sexual relationship with a 15-year-old girl who became pregnant.
+At the age of 19, Koresh had an illegal sexual relationship with a 16-year-old girl, who became pregnant.
+He never saw the resulting daughter: the teenage mother thought him unfit to be a father, so she moved away and refused to see him.
 He claimed to have become a born-again Christian in the Southern Baptist Church and soon joined his mother's denomination, the Seventh-day Adventist Church.
-There, Koresh became infatuated with the pastor's daughter; and while praying for guidance, he opened his eyes and allegedly found the Bible open at Isaiah 34:16, stating that "none should want for her mate".
-Convinced this was a sign from God, Koresh approached the pastor and told him that God wanted him to have his daughter for a wife.
-The pastor threw him out, and when he continued to persist with his pursuit of the daughter, he was expelled from the congregation.
+There, Koresh, then 20, and the pastor's daughter, 15-year-old Sandy Berlin, began a two-year relationship.
+During their courtship, while praying for guidance one day, Koresh allegedly opened his eyes and found the Bible open at Isaiah 34:16, stating that "none should want for her mate".
+Convinced this was a sign from God, Koresh approached the pastor and told him that God wanted him to have his daughter for a wife; the pastor dismissed the suggestion out of hand and forbade him from ever seeing her again, an instruction that Koresh ignored.
+With the pastor furious at him and the congregation weary of and repulsed by his sex obsession, Koresh was expelled from the church.

-In 1981, Koresh moved to Waco, Texas, where he joined the Branch Davidians (not to be confused with the original Davidian Seventh-Day Adventist Church).
+It was now summer 1981, and Koresh's next move was to Waco, Texas, where he joined the Branch Davidians (splinter group of Davidian Seventh-Day Adventist).
 Benjamin Roden, who died in 1978, had originated the Branch group in 1955 with new teachings that were not connected with the original Davidians.
-Koresh played guitar and sang in church services at the Mount Carmel Center, the sect's headquarters outside Waco.